arashnm80/arashnm80.github.io/quotes.md

 > I'm goddamn tired, but inaction changes nothing.

-> I choose to be the same person in the best or worst possible situation.

-> The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits.

-> If I know the world is gonna collapse tomorrow doesn't mean I can't enjoy today.

-> Am I willing to succeed with cost of everybody disliking me?

-> Starting is the most important and hardest step.

-> 七転び八起き - Nana Korobi Ya Oki

-> The rest of my life starts right now.

-> hope is product of self-trust.

-> lead people who lead people.

 > newton's third law, The only way of getting somewhere is to leave something behind.

 > if i choose nothing, i will get nothing.